 Nuggets beat Raptors 95-86 in matchup of conference leaders

-DENVER (AP) -- In the fourth quarter, Jamal Murray's shot finally started falling.
+DENVER — In the fourth quarter, Jamal Murray's shot finally started falling.

 About time, too, to take the Nuggets as a serious, pesky threat.